GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

-# Sample: Reliable Task Scheduling on Google Compute Engine
+# Sample: Reliable Task Scheduling on Google Compute Engine with Cloud Scheduler

 In distributed systems, such as a network of Google Compute Engine instances, it is challenging to reliably schedule tasks because any individual instance may become unavailable due to autoscaling or network partitioning.

-Google AppEngine provides a Cron service.
+Google Cloud Platform provides a managed Cloud Scheduler service.
 Using this service for scheduling and Google Cloud Pub/Sub for distributed messaging, you can build an application to reliably schedule tasks across a fleet of Compute Engine instances.